You can help

 - supporting partner projects, e.g., to make information videos about the IYPT or to print booklets;

-- shipping, office, IT, and other costs that go on growing.
+- shipping, office, IT, and other costs.

 Even a small donation to the project would become a real, sensible, and immediate support for our mission.